dotlang/language/doc/RFE.md

 Maybe we can map `.[]` to do this.
 If the method is run on a sequence of AltCases, it will act as a select.

+N - When creating a channel, in Clojure you can also provide a transducer.

 ? - Summary:
 ```
 AltCase[T] := { c: ChannelReader[T]|ChannelWriter[T], lambda: func()->T }